-In-School Suspension- Student remains on campus in a room separate from the student's regular classroom(s).
+In-School Suspension- The student remains on campus in a room separate from the student's regular classroom(s).
 FO(Regulation)

-Out of School Suspension: Students are sent home from school and must remain at home until the end of suspension.
+Out-of-School Suspension: Students are sent home from school and must remain at home until the end of the suspension.
 FO(Regulation)

-Students may be suspended for any behavior listed in the Student Code of Conduct.
+Students may be suspended for any behavior listed in the Student Success Guide.
 In addition, suspensions may be used for students who have committed a removal or expulsion offense and for whom a conference or hearing is pending.
 AISD allows a student to be suspended from school for up to two school days per offense, with no limit on the number of times a student may be suspended in a semester or school year.
 A student who is to be suspended will be afforded due process consisting of an informal conference with the principal or other appropriate administrator advising the student of the misconduct with which the student is charged and giving the student the opportunity to explain their version of the incident.
 The principal or other appropriate administrator will determine the suspension duration.
 Any restrictions on participation in school-sponsored or school-related extracurricular and non-curricular activities will be determined by the principal or other appropriate administrator.
 A student may appeal the decision of the Campus Behavior Coordinator to the campus principal or designee.
 The student will remain on suspension pending any appeal.
-The campus principal's decision cannot be appealed.